declan-haojin/hexo-auto-tag/README.md

 [![npm version](https://badge.fury.io/js/hexo-auto-tag.svg)](https://badge.fury.io/js/hexo-auto-tag)

-The hexo-auto-tag plugin uses the Embeddings API from OpenAI to automatically assign appropriate tags to your posts based on predefined tags.
+Automatically assigns relevant predefined tags to your posts based on their content with the power of GPT-3.

 ## Installation